Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: Theory

 \subsection{Marchenko redatuming and double-focusing}

-Marchenko redatuming is an innovative data-driven technique that can recover the Green's function above the target area's surface, including all orders of multiple-scattered events.
+Marchenko redatuming is an innovative data-driven technique that can recover the Green's function generated by a source at the surface and recorded by a virtual receiver just above the target area's surface, including all orders of multiple-scattered events.
 This method only requires the reflection response at the surface and a smooth background velocity model of the overburden capable of predicting the direct arrival from the surface to the redatuming level.

-To retrieve the Green's functions at the redatuming level, the coupled Marchenko-type representations are solved iteratively, as shown in the following equations \citep{Wapenaar6}:
+The following coupled Marchenko-type representations are solved iteratively to retrieve the Green's functions at the redatuming level \citep{Wapenaar6}:

 and